minprog/app-studio/20 iOS/40 Unit 4/10 Content.md

 ## Getting credit

-Make sure that you complete the exercises and put your finished project on Github *before* the deadline.
+Make sure that you complete the language exercises and put your finished project on Github *before* the deadline.
 In the next class session, show your exercises and the working app to one of the staff.

 Completing the exercises can earn you 1 point per week.
 The project will be checked for full completion of the assignment and consideration of all requirements.
 You can earn points according to the following scheme: